 Establishing the Depreciable Basis

 Start with your purchase price plus closing costs you can capitalize (title, recording fees, transfer tax).
 Subtract the land value — only the building can be depreciated.
+Add any capital improvements you made.
 For a $350,000 property with 20% land allocation, your depreciable basis is $280,000.

 Annual Deduction Amount

 Residential rental property: divide your depreciable basis by 27.5.
 On $280,000 basis, annual depreciation = $10,182.
-Your first and last year are pro-rated based on the mid-month convention.
+Commercial property uses 39 years instead.
 Claim this on Schedule E each year you own the property.

 Planning for Depreciation Recapture